OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 Deploying the OVA
 --------------------------------------------------------------------------------

 Login to your vCenter installation and select the appropriate datacenter and cluster, where you want to deploy the appliance.
-Select the ``Deplpy OVF Template``.
+Select the ``Deploy OVF Template``.

 .. image:: /images/vOneCloud-download-deploy-001.png
     :align: center